StanfordSpezi/SpeziStorage/Sources/SpeziLocalStorage/SpeziLocalStorage.docc/SpeziLocalStorage.md

 ### Reading stored data

-Use the ``LocalStorage/LocalStorage`` component to read previously stored data.
+Use the ``LocalStorage/LocalStorage`` module to read previously stored data.

 ```swift
 do {